 A Liquor Ordinance was passed in 1933--Keg beer license was $225, and Bottle beer license was $25.
-The next year there was an election to vote the town dry--which lost 104 to 52.
+The following year there was an election to vote the town dry--which lost 104 to 52.

 In 1940 the population of Gurnee was 661.

-In 1942 the Warren Mutual Telephone Company taken over by the Illinois Bell Telephone Company.
+In 1942, the Warren Mutual Telephone Company was taken over by the Illinois Bell Telephone Company.

-In 1945 Meyer and Beemsterboer constructed a building (subsequently Welton's Market) and opened an IGA Grocery Store in part of it and Gungler's Drug Store was in the other part.
+In 1945, Meyer and Beemsterboer constructed a building (which later housed Welton's Market).
+IGA Grocery Store operated in part of the building and Gungler's Drug Store was in the other part.

-In June 1945 the Tryboms were issued a liquor license--this was the start of the Rustic Manor.
+In June of 1945, the Tryboms were issued a liquor license--this was the start of the Rustic Manor.
 The first restaurant was started in the house on the property; needless to say there have been several additions, some of which were built around trees.

-In 1955 Dr. Hendricks started an Animal Hospital on Grand Avenue.
-Interim census was taken--village increased 500 over 1950 census of 1097.
+In 1955, Dr. Hendricks started an Animal Hospital on Grand Avenue.
+Interim census was taken and the Village population increased 500 over 1950 census of 1097.

-In early 1973 the Marriott Corporation said that they desired to build an Amusement Park near the interchange of Highway 132 and the Tollway.
-Many hearings were conducted and then the Village and the Marriott Corporation entered into an Annexation Agreement for Special Use to construct an amusement park.
+In early 1973, the Marriott Corporation made a proposal to build an Amusement Park near the interchange of Highway 132 and the Tollway.
+After numerous hearings were conducted, the Village and the Marriott Corporation entered into an Annexation Agreement for Special Use to construct an amusement park.
 An advisory referendum was held and the people of Gurnee voted overwhelmingly (773 yes vs. 252 no) to approve the construction of the facility.
 The park was opened in May 1976.

-Heatherridge annexed with a Planned Unit Development in 1974.
-Prairie Oaks Development on Hwy 21 started building in 1977.
-Country Trails (O'Plaine) annexed with a Planned Unit Development in 1977 and started to build in 1978.
-In 1978 Gurnee had 270 homes under construction.
+Heather Ridge was annexed with a Planned Unit Development in 1974.
+Prairie Oaks Development which was located on Hwy 21 commenced building in 1977.
+Country Trails (O'Plaine) annexed with a Planned Unit Development in 1977, and started to build in 1978.
+In 1978, Gurnee had 270 homes under construction.